Speed Reading ‘Scotland’s Future’

 The SNP and the Yes Scotland campaign (the two are still broadly interchangeable) have allowed themselves to be bounced into trying to deliver the impossible – answers that can only be provided if Scotland votes yes.
 (For all London’s bluster, post-independence compromise is not only possible but likely.
 It was the Edinburgh Agreement between David Cameron and Alex Salmond that has allowed the referendum to take place at all.)
 So far, the Yes side hasn't turned the critical questioning back on the unionists: would the UK be an EU member in 2016?
 Would Scottish jobs be secure in the union?
 What does Westminster propose to do about the chronic deprivation a short walk from the Science Centre, in the tower blocks of Glasgow’s south side?

-Getting the residents of the tower blocks out to vote at all could be a deciding factor next September: independence is more popular among the poor; the middle classes have shown little enthusiasm for going it alone.
+Getting the residents of the tower blocks out to vote at all could be a deciding factor next September: independence is more popular among the poor; the middle classes have shown like enthusiasm for going it alone.
 A few days before the White Paper launch at the Science Centre, the Radical Independence Convention met at the Marriott Hotel on the opposite side of the Clyde.
 ‘We don’t have proscriptive policies,’ Pete Ramand, one of the organisers, told me.
 ‘We want to win over people who voted Labour or perhaps whose parents voted Labour.
 They’re the key.’
 Around a thousand people attended the day-long conference.
 Scottish Labour, one of them said, ‘would struggle to get a fifth of that’.